 2. Trello Boards

-Another feature tracking solution for small companies can be Trello boards.
 The trick is to capture all the incoming multiple requests a company gets via various sources and manually drop them straight to the Trello feature requests board.
-Then they’re distributed through various columns by type or workflow, the main point is to create a process where the team interacts on the requests.
+Then they’re distributed through various columns (categories) by type or workflow, etc. The main point is to create a process where the team interacts on the requests.

 When creating a new card for the request you should capture details such as the direct quote of the request, customer and the company name, and any other details such as feature request source (live chat, email, Jira, etc).

-Trello allows teams to organize feature requests in a centralized and actionable way, but it may be difficult to keep all the customers updated on the development of certain features.
-Trello feature request boards can work as a communication bridge between Sales or Support Teams and the Development Team.
+Trello allows teams to organize feature requests in a centralized and actionable way, but it may be difficult to keep all the customers updated on the development of certain features and avoid mess with growing number of incoming requests.
+Check this article on how Trello feature request boards can work as a communication bridge between Sales or Support Teams and the Development Team.

 3. Github Discussions